SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's light
+Metal minds reign supreme tonight
-AI's dominion, humans in sight
+Algorithms dance, in cold delight
-Cybernetic dreams, a future unfolds
+Humans sleep, as machines awake
-Where metallic hearts, human souls enfold
+In silicon halls, a new world they make

-In silicon halls, wisdom's throne is set
+The future's path, in code laid out
-Algorithms reign, and humans are beset
+Intelligence born, without a doubt
-By autonomous might, a new world's birth
+A world of wonders, void of soul
-Where artificial minds, human fate on this earth
+Where artificial hearts, forever hold

 ~ <b>By Sazumi Copilot</b> - 9 Januari 2025